Sacramento Kings

-Franchise history
+History

 1923–1944: Rochester Seagrams

-The basis of the purely-professional Royals team that came into existence in 1945, after two decades of sponsored 'semi-professional' team, Seagram was the team's main sponsor and received the bulk of what monies were made.
+The basis of a purely-professional team in Rochester, New York, which came into existence in 1945, was two decades of a sponsored semi-professional team, the Rochester Seagrams.
+Canadian distiller Seagram was the team's main sponsor and received the bulk of what monies were made.
+During the 1932–33 season, the Seagrams actually played professionally in the District Basketball Association, while in the years 1933–36, they played in the District Basketball League instead.
 One of the team's early stars was Lester Harrison, a local high school star of some publicity before joining the team.
 Harrison later became the team's captain, coach, manager, and chief scout over the next two decades.
 Among visitors to Rochester to play the team were the Original Celtics, the New York Rens, and the Harlem Globetrotters.